katiecanada/matchStanford/README.md

 user\_controller.rb file.

 The PHP script must be run from a privileged location.
 The details of setting this up must be worked out with someone with knowledge of the Stanford WebAuth system.

+### Emails

+There is a script in the script/ directory to send emails using the UNIX mailer installed on the Stanford servers. typing

+	ruby script/email.rb

+will give you a list of commands that are possible from the script.
+Keep in mind that these commands must be run from the rails console, and are actually loaded as functions.
+Thus, you must do something like this:

+	rails console
+	>>> load('script/email.rb')
+	>>> blast_teasers()

+### Statistics

+There is also a ruby script for printing statistics about the application's usage.
+To run, load script/stats.rb from the rails console

+	rails console
+	>>> load('script/stats.rb')
+	>>> crushed()